Blueberry: Uses

 Blueberries are sold fresh or are processed as individually quick frozen fruit, purée, juice, or dried or infused berries.
 These may then be used in a variety of consumer goods, such as jellies, jams, pies, muffins, snack foods, pancakes, or as an additive to breakfast cereals.

-Blueberry jam is made from blueberries, sugar, water, and fruit pectin.
 Blueberry sauce is a sweet sauce prepared using blueberries as a primary ingredient.

 Blueberry wine is made from the flesh and skin of the berries, which is fermented and then matured; usually, the lowbush variety is used.